Customize Consent Preferences

 Risks of Non-Compliance

-Non-compliance with OSHA regulations can lead to severe consequences, including:
+Non-compliance with OSHA first aid kit requirements can lead to severe consequences, including:

 • Financial Penalties: OSHA fines for violations can be substantial, with fines reaching up to $164,323 per violation for willful or repeated offenses.